Lexical similarity: East Asian languages

-There are words borrowed from Chinese which are called Sino-Korean vocabulary, and there are new Korean words created from Chinese characters, and there are also words borrowed from Sino-Japanese vocabulary.
+In the case of Korean, there are words borrowed from Chinese which are called Sino-Korean vocabulary, and there are new Korean words created from Chinese characters.
+There are also words borrowed from Sino-Japanese vocabulary.
 According to the Standard Korean Language Dictionary published by the National Institute of Korean Language (NIKL), Sino-Korean represents approximately 57% of the Korean vocabulary.

 As for Japanese, it has been estimated that about 60% of the words contained in modern Japanese dictionaries are Sino-Japanese, and that about 18–20% of words used in common speech are Sino-Japanese, as measured by the National Institute for Japanese Language in its study of language use in NHK broadcasts from April to June 1989.
 The usage of such Sino-Japanese words also increase in formal or literary contexts, and in expressions of abstract or complex ideas.

 Despite the borrowing of many Chinese words into the Japanese and Korean languages, speakers of the three languages do not have enough mutual intelligibility to be able to communicate with each other.
-Japanese and Korean aren't tonal languages, but Chinese languages are tonal, which means that the proper pronunciation of a syllable for a word is important for communication, as well as the proper tone when pronouncing a word.
+Japanese and Korean are not tonal languages, but Chinese languages are tonal, which means that the proper pronunciation of a syllable for a word is important for communication, as well as the proper tone when pronouncing a word.
 When Chinese symbols (Hanzi) are used for writing in Korean (which are called "Hanja") and in Japanese (which are called "Kanji"), sometimes a few words can be understood in a sentence, but an entire sentence is highly unlikely to be understood even in writing.
-Japanese and Korean have their writing systems which are different from Hanzi, so entirely sentences aren't likely to be fully written in borrowed Chinese symbols.
+Japanese and Korean have their own writing systems which are different from Hanzi, so full sentences are unlikely to be fully written in borrowed Chinese symbols.